Can You Use Sand in Chicken Coop? Pros & Cons

 2. Sand is an Exceptional Litter for Chickens

 Apparently, chickens need litter more than bedding.
 Sadly, most chicken keepers confuse litter for chicken bedding.
 The two are completely different in this context.
-In particular, bedding refers to that material that farm animals sleep on.
+In particular, bedding refers to the material that farm animals sleep on.
 A good example is straw bedding.

 What you need to know is that chickens don’t sleep in the same way as other farm animals.
 Instead, they roost on wood or other structures in the coop.
 In this regard, sand serves as litter for chickens.
 It provides a place for your birds to poop in.